junga-com/bg-core/readme.md

 Standards, Config, and RBACPermission plugins are the heart of a system of distributed system administration that provides central command and control without requiring that any remote user have unrestricted privilege on a host.
 This is an important new firewall that limits risk in an organization by allowing compartmentalization to an extent not achieved by other means.

+## Commandline User Interface
+TODO: write this section on bg_cui.sh and bg_cuiWin.sh
+Example: open a new terminal with "bg-core cuiWin myWin open" then sourceCore and wrtie to it with various csi codes.
+Then tailFile and feed it data. etc...

 ## bg-core Project Folder Description